 The Bible, Sex and Marriage

-Paul, the author of much of the New Testament, describes the loathing he felt about his own sexuality.
+Paul, the author of much of the New Testament, loathed his own sexuality.

 “The fact is, I know of nothing good living in me—living, that is, in my unspiritual self—for though the will to do what is good is in me, the performance is not, with the result that instead of doing good the things I want to do, I carry out the sinful things I do not want.
 When I act against my will, then, it is not my true self doing it, but sin which lives in me…I can see my body follows a different law that battles against the law which my reason dictates…What a wretched man I am!
 Who will rescue me from this body doomed to death” (Rom.
 7:18–24, NJB.)

 Poor, pathetic Paul!
-He was so deluded with puritanical ideas he was repulsed by his own libido and miserable.
-He was a suppressed, toxic little man, totally ill at ease with himself.
+Deluded with puritanical ideas, he was repulsed by his own libido and miserable.
+He was a suppressed, toxic little man, ill at ease with himself.

 “For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of his.
 And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.
 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.
 Therefore, brethren, we are debtors, not to the flesh, to live after the flesh.
 For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live” (Rom.
 8:6–13, KJV.)